Werl Triptych: Left panel: Saint John and donor

 The donor, Heinrich von Werl, is named in the Latin inscription on the left wing, which translates as; "In the year 1438 Minister Heinrich von Werl, master of Cologne, has this image painted" (Anno milleno c quater x ter et octo. hic fecit effigiem ... depingi minister hinricus Werlis magister coloniensis).
 Von Werl was a member of the Minorites order (today known as the Franciscan order) in Osnabrück.
 He moved to Cologne in 1430 to study at the university, where he received a magister degree in 1435, having earlier been appointed provincial of Cologne province.
 He probably commissioned this work for the Minorite church in Cologne.
 He died in retirement in Osnabrück in 1463.

 The panel shows von Werl kneeling in prayer as he is presented by John the Baptist in a domed interior.
 Campin was heavily influenced by van Eyck by the early 1430s, and this wing is indebted to him in a number of ways; in the fall of light, sharp detail and especially the convex mirror in the middle ground which reflects the scene back at the viewer, a direct reference to van Eyck's 1434 Arnolfini Marriage.
-The form of the lettering on this wing identifies both the donor and date, and is heavily influenced by van Eyck's elegant, almost decorative, inscriptions.
+The form of the lettering on this wing identifies both the donor and date and is heavily influenced by van Eyck's elegant, almost decorative, inscriptions.

-The painting is typical of early commissioned altarpiece in that the donor is not include in the central devotional scene.
-Instead he is demoted to a side panel, a witnesses to the divine who are visible through the doorway connecting the wing to the central panel.
-Campin's Mérode Altarpiece, painted after 1422, places the donor wing in an exterior setting in a garden below the level of the Virgin, here he is placed in an interior.
+The painting is typical of early commissioned altarpieces in that the donor is not included in the central devotional scene.
+Instead, he is demoted to a side panel as a witness to the divine who are visible through the doorway connecting the wing to the central panel.
+Campin's Mérode Altarpiece, painted after 1422, places the donor wing in an exterior setting in a garden below the level of the Virgin, where he is placed in an interior.
 Although the door in the earlier work connects the space of the donor and Virgin, it is open and seemingly obstructs his view of the Virgin.
-Campin's early altarpieces, unlike those of van Eyck's, stick with the traditional hieratic form of a center panel reserved for the devotional scene, and are physically and spatially removed from the wings.
+Campin's early altarpieces, unlike those of van Eyck's, stick with the traditional hieratic form of a centre panel reserved for the devotional scene, and are physically and spatially removed from the wings.
 In the Werl Triptych, the donor is a mere witness rather than a protagonist, although he is positioned in an interior rather than an exterior setting.
 The triptych further introduces the idea of the intermediary saint, again a van Eyeckian influence; here represented by John the Baptist seen holding a lamb in the same panel as von Werl, increasing the significance of the area occupied by the donor.